Meadowlarke/Bibliography/Bibliography.md

 108: The objectives of sound design.

--: Sound design as the reverse of listening/making intentions audible. #Z: Taking a que from Pierre Schaeffer that listening implies having an intention, Susini argues that sound design is the opposite of listening: it is the process of making intentions audible. #Z: There are two kinds of intention in sound design: form and function.
+-: Sound design as the reverse of listening/making intentions audible.

--: Form and function of intention in sound design. #Z: In sound design, the intention of form is to give an object a cohesive overall sound identity.
-Function sees sound as a communicatory of necesary and useful information.
+-: Form and function of intention in sound design.

 -: Examples of notification, feedback, and interaction.